 We spent some time wandering around and then headed for the exit while discussing which temple we wanted to go to next.
 Gavin spotted a sign for a tiny temple (Seira-In) located on the grounds next to Kennin-ji and discovered that it was open.
 It is an extremely rare occurrence, this temple is only open about 10 days a year (and we were smack in the middle of them) for the fall leaf changing.

-We quickly decided that we would not pass the opportunity up (plus it is pouring buckets) and we ducked inside for a special visit.
-We sat on the edge of the wooden platform, watching the raindrops hitting the gorgeous red Japanese maple leaves, took in an art installation of silk screens depicting the story of several significant historical events and laid out a map of Kyoto on the tatami to pick Gavin’s brain.
+We quickly decided that we would not pass the opportunity up (plus it was pouring buckets) and we ducked inside for a special visit.
+We sat on the edge of the wooden platform, watching the raindrops hitting the gorgeous red Japanese maple leaves, took in an art installation of silkscreens depicting the story of several significant historical events, and laid out a map of Kyoto on the tatami to pick Gavin's brain.

-At the end of the afternoon, we walked back to downtown, with Gavin pointing interesting places to check out including the food court at the bottom of the Takashimaya department store.
+At the end of the afternoon, we walked back downtown, with Gavin pointing out interesting places to check out including the food court at the bottom of the Takashimaya department store.

 How about you?
 Have you been to any temples?
 Have a favorite?

 Like it?
 PIN it!